open-sauced/intro/CONTRIBUTING.md

 6. **Stop the Live Server**

-   When you're done testing or making changes, you can stop the Live Server by clicking the "Exit" button in the VS Code status bar at the bottom-right corner.
+   When you're done testing or making changes, you can stop the Live Server by clicking the "Port: 5500" button in the VS Code status bar at the bottom-right corner.

 ## Working with the Content